 Depending on where you live or the season (e.g., if it is constantly cloudy or raining or if you are wearing a long-sleeved jacket that covers your watch), you may need to put some effort into exposing your watch.
 In a bit of light so you can recharge.

 As a quartz watch, the BN0151-09L measures time very accurately.
 You will rarely need to resynchronize this watch manually.
 In addition to Eco-Drive technology and quartz movement, it has all the features you would expect from a dive watch: unidirectional bezel, screw-down crown, case back, lume-filled markers, and hands.

 There are two versions of this watch.
 The BN0151-09L has a blue dial, and its volume is blue, while the BN0150L-28E is a version with a black dial.
-Both variants have a very circular shape reminiscent of the diver’s ‘canned tuna’ style with a few protrusions in the form of crowns, crown guards, and lugs.
+Both variants are very circular, reminiscent of the diver’s ‘canned tuna’ style, with a few protrusions in crowns, guards, and lugs.